Mauritania Railway: Traffic

 Passengers are also occasionally transported by train; these services are managed by an SNIM subsidiary, the société d'Assainissement, de Travaux, de Transport et de Maintenance (abb.
 ATTM).
 Passenger cars are sometimes attached to freight trains, but more often passengers simply ride atop the ore hopper cars freely.
 Passengers include locals, merchants, and occasionally some adventure tourists.
-Conditions for these passengers are incredibly harsh with daytime temperatures exceeding 40 °C and death from falls being common.
+Conditions for these passengers are incredibly harsh with daytime temperatures exceeding 40 °C, night-time temperatures approaching freezing, and death from falls being common.

 In January 2019, the railway resumed tourism after a ten-year hiatus; part of the track ran through a forbidden tourist area.
 One of the stops on the tourist route is an iron mine.
 The tourist route is typically operated by a locomotive carrying two passenger carriages.

 Locomotives

-In October 2010, SNIM ordered six EMD SD-70ACS locomotives, which featured a pulse filtration system, movable sand plows, EM2000 control system and FIRE display system together with similar modifications to allow for operations in high temperatures.
+In October 2010, SNIM ordered six EMD SD70ACS locomotives, which featured a pulse filtration system, movable sand plows, EM2000 control system and FIRE display system together with similar modifications to allow for operations in high temperatures.